BARBARA RUBIN & THE EXPLODING NY UNDERGROUND

 First show: June 14

-Skype Q&A with director Chuck Smith after the 6:30pm screening on Saturday, June 15.
+Director Chuck Smith IN PERSON for Q&A after the 7pm screening on Friday, June 14 and the 6:30pm screening on Saturday, June 15.

 “Barbara was the moving force and coordinator between us all.” – Lou Reed, December 2012